 Certification standards to look for:

-Using original manufacturer chargers or certified third-party alternatives from established brands is one of the simplest and most consistently effective steps in any tech care guide.
-The price difference between a certified charger and an uncertified one is typically small relative to the device it protects.
+Using original manufacturer chargers or certified third-party alternatives from established brands is one of the simplest and most consistently effective steps in any device care routine.
+The price difference between a certified charger and an uncertified one is small relative to the device it protects.

 Surge Protectors and UPS Devices: Are They Worth It?